 British Pregnancy Advisory Service – Registered Charity 289145

 Orion House, 2 Athena Drive, Tachbrook Park, Leamington Spa, CV34 6RQ

 We would hope that there is a significant passage of time between you making your will and any gift coming to us.
 BPAS is confident we will be providing services to women and campaigning on reproductive choice issues for decades to come.
 However the exact nature of these campaigns and our priorities are likely to change over time and if you specify how we use any gift, it may be impossible for us to honour that request and we would be unable to take your money and reflect your intentions.

 The contents of your will are personal and you are under no obligation to reveal them to anyone.
 However, we recommend that you tell your partner, children or grand children about the charitable bequests you intend to make.

 We would also love it if you were to tell us.
 Most importantly it gives us the opportunity to thank you properly for what is a hugely generous thing to do, but knowing how many legacies we can expect to receive in future years also helps with our planning.

-If you would like to know more about leaving a legacy to BPAS, please contact Clare Murphy at email@example.com or call her on 0207 061 3377.
+If you would like to know more about leaving a legacy to BPAS, please contact firstname.lastname@example.org or call 07788725185.
 However, we cannot recommend specific solicitors, will writers or offer legal advice.